91rinb18/Video-Boning-Knife/FAQ.md

 **Q: Subtitle not showing?**

 A: Select SRT/ASS as subtitle track.
-MKV supports external subs; MP4 needs burn-in (re-encode).
+MKV supports external subs; MP4 needs burn-in (re-encode).BTW,The graphic subtitles for Blu-ray (PGS) cannot be included in files with MP4 format.
+The copy function of this tool cannot make it a valid SRT file for the text.

 **Q: What's the difference between "soft subtitles" and "burned-in subtitles"?
 Why doesn't your software offer burning?**